JorgeGainzarain/Mobile-Aplications-Individual-Work/README.md

 # Weather-Mobile-App

 ## Description
 This project is an individual work assignment for a Mobile Applications course.
-It's an Android application developed using Kotlin and Android Studio.
+It's an Android application developed using Kotlinand Java in Android Studio.

 ## Features
 - User authentication with Firebase